HectorVilas/untitled-roguelike-game/README.md

 ## what's next:
 Now I have everything as it should be, everything is working, and I refactored the code many times to make it as easy as possible to read and understand.

-For now the game's "viewport" is static, but I want a big map, so I have to refactor again to have the player always on the center, and let the viewport only draw what is around the player, so the "camera" will always follow the player, doesn't matter how big or small the world is.
+For now the game's "viewport" is static, but I want a big map, so I have to refactor again to have the playable character always on the center, and let the viewport only draw what is around it, so the "camera" will always follow it, doesn't matter how big or small the world is.

 ---

 # refactoring plan
 This prototype is in a very, very early stage, so it's time to make another refactor.
 The way I wrote the code, it only works for maps with static size.
 The tiles on screen must be the same for the map, and I want a big world.
 I have to refactor almost everything, so maybe tomorrow I'll be making a new branch and writing again most of the code.
 My ideas:

 ## the map: